Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Method

-{\bf Fine-tune ControlNet.} ControlNet is a refined Stable Diffusion~\citep{rombach2022high} model conditioned on an extra 2D input.
+{\bf Fine-tuning ControlNet.} ControlNet controls the image generation of Stable Diffusion~\cite{rombach2022high} model by an extra 2D input.
 To condition ControlNet on the scene layout, we convert the bounding box representation into a 2D semantic layout panorama through equirectangular projection.
 In this way, we get a pair of RGB and semantic layout panoramic images for each scene.
-However, the pre-trained ControlNet-Segmentation~\citep{ControlNetGithubModel} is designed for perspective images, and cannot be directly applied to panoramas.
-Thus, we fine-tune it with our pairwise RGB-Semantic layout panoramas on the Structured3D dataset~\citet{zheng2020structured3d}.
-As the volume of Structured3D is limited, we apply several techniques during the fine-tuning to augment the training data, including standard left-right flipping, horizontal rotation, and Pano-Stretch~\citep{sun2019horizonnet}.
+However, the pre-trained ControlNet-Segmentation~\cite{ControlNetGithubModel} is designed for perspective images, and cannot be directly applied to panoramas.
+Thus, we fine-tune it with our pairwise RGB-Semantic layout panoramas on the Structured3D~\cite{zheng2020structured3d}.
+As the volume of Structured3D is limited, we apply several augmentation techniques for the training data, including standard left-right flipping, horizontal rotation, and Pano-Stretch~\cite{sun2019horizonnet}.

 {\bf Loop-consistent Sampling.} A panorama should be loop-consistent.
 In other words, its left and right should be seamlessly connected.
-Although the panoramic horizontal rotation in data augmentation may improve the model’s implicit understanding of the expected loop consistency, it lacks explicit constraints and might still produce inconsistent results.
+Although the horizontal rotation in data augmentation may improve the model’s implicit understanding of the expected loop consistency, it lacks explicit constraints and might still produce inconsistent results.
 Therefore, we propose an explicit loop-consistent sampling mechanism in the denoising process of the latent diffusion model.
-As shown in Fig.~\ref{fig:method_detail}(b), we rotate both the input layout panorama and the denoised image for $\gamma$ degree in the sampling process, which applies explicit constraints for the loop consistency during denoising.
-A concurrent work~\citep{wu2023ipo} also uses a similar method for panoramic outpainting.
-More qualitative results in Appendix Figure.2 verify that our simple loop-consistent sampling method achieves good results without introducing additional learnable parameters.
+As shown in Fig.~\ref{fig:method_detail} (b), we rotate both the input layout panorama and the denoised image by $\gamma$ degree in the sampling process, which applies explicit constraints for the loop consistency during denoising.
+A concurrent work~\cite{wu2023ipo} also uses a similar method for panoramic outpainting.
+More qualitative results in supplementary Fig.8 and Fig.9 verify that our simple loop-consistent sampling method achieves good results without introducing additional learnable parameters.